hos/ameria-sdk-js/README.md

 # ameria-sdk-js
-The VPOS SDK for Ameria Bank
+The non official VPOS SDK for Ameria Bank